-At the bottom of the first page of your Residence Permit Registration Form, you'll see the address of the DGMM office where you need to go for your appointment.
+At the bottom of the first page of your Residence Permit Registration Form, you'll see the address of the immigration office where you need to go for your appointment.
 If you go there by taxi, show the driver that address to eliminate any confusion about where you're going.
-You can also use the DGMM profiles in our directory which include the address and a map for each one:

 If in Doubt, Bring It!